 Greater Chicago Hip Arthroscopy Specialist

 Dr. Geoffrey Van Thiel has extensive experience in hip arthroscopy for both the treatment and the diagnosis of hip disorders and diseases.
-As a leading hip specialist in the greater Chicago area, Dr. Van Thiel treats patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin to get the most appropriate care, based on a thorough evaluation of their medical needs and their lifestyle.
+As a leading hip specialist in the greater Chicago area, Dr. Van Thiel treats patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit to get the most appropriate care, based on a thorough evaluation of their medical needs and their lifestyle.
 If you’re having hip pain or other related symptoms, take the next step toward feeling better.
 Call Ortho Illinois at 815-398-9491 and schedule a consultation and evaluation today.